 This interactive training is aimed at managers of small and medium law firms and covers the following topics: challenges facing small and medium firms, financial management, generating growth, client care and marketing strategies, showing effective leadership and motivating staff, and information technology management and digital security.

-The course is designed to equip participants with the necessary knowledge and competencies to advise clients on intellectual property rights management, protection and enforcement.
-The main focus of the program is on copyright, trademarks and design rights.
+This five-day course is designed to equip participants with the necessary knowledge and competencies to advise clients on intellectual property rights management, protection, and enforcement.
+The main focus of the program is on copyright, trademarks, and design rights.
 Patents are dealt with in passing only as a more comprehensive study is beyond the scope of this course.